gblkev/hexagonal-architecture/README.md

    - A scheduled task
    - Consumption of a Kafka queue
    - Exposition of a JMX resource

-TODO talk about the naming
-client = inbound = application layer
-hexagon = domain layer
-server = outbound = infrastructure layer
-primary adapters = input = driving adapters secondary adapters = output = driven adapters
+The example I implemented is just a transposition of the 3-layer architecture example here (https://github.com/gblkev/three-layer-architecture).

 ### Architecture
+One thing I realized when it comes to the hexagonal architecture is about the naming: there are plenty of different names to talk about the same thing.
+In my case, I made the decision to talk about inbound - hexagon - outbound.
+Here are several synonyms:
+   - **inbound** = application layer (Alistair Cockburn) = client layer which contains primary adapters = driving adapters
+   - **hexagon** = domain layer (Alistair Cockburn) = business layer
+   - **outbound** = infrastructure layer (Alistair Cockburn) = server layer which contains secondary adapters = driven adapters

 **parent**
 It's the Bill Of Materials (BOM) of the application.
 Any version of a library or a plugin used in this project must be defined in it.
 It also contains the plugins configuration that has to be shared between all Maven modules (Java version, lombok configuration, tests configuration, etc.).